Asbestos abatement: Rationale

 Optionally, the specialist contractor should be able to provide accreditation from ARCA or other such trade organization.

 Procedures

+A licensed inspector will typically conduct a survey of the building to identify all asbestos-containing materials before any removal begins.
+Suspicious materials are typically sent to a laboratory to confirm presence of asbestos fibers.
+Contractors who are licensed to remove asbestos will be in charge of abatement and disposal of the material.

+Personal protective equipment (PPE) must be worn at all times during removal of asbestos.
+This includes respirators, coveralls, gloves, eye protection, foot covers, and head covers (hard hats).

 When asbestos abatement is taking place, occupants are not allowed to enter the area.
 Typically, the part of the building from which asbestos is being removed has to be sealed off in order to prevent contamination of the other areas.
 Methods of sealing off an area often include the use of polyethylene film, duct tape and negative air pressure machines which are fitted with HEPA filters.
 The idea is that the contained area is pulling fresh air in as to not let asbestos fibers out into the surrounding environment.

 Only a special vacuum cleaner that is designed for asbestos containment (class H) can be safely used when cleaning up during and after asbestos removal.
 Ordinary vacuum cleaners cannot be used, even those fitted with a HEPA filter.
 An ordinary vacuum cleaner will expel the asbestos fibres into the room air.